 It’s that easy.
 No upfront investment required.
 No long-term contracts.
 Our innovative structure assures cash flow positive results in your first month.

-RCP’s system is supported by a cloud-based service portal that includes web login and also downloadable apps for iPhones, iPads, and Android devices.
-Intuitive easy to use.
-Allows practice to set up new patients and monitor those enrolled in remote care management and chronic care management programs.
+The RCP Platform is supported by a cloud-based staff portal that includes web login and also downloadable apps for iPhones, iPads, and Android devices.
+It’s simple to use so your practice can set up new patients and monitor those enrolled quickly and easily.